Alberta Innovates Summer Research Studentship

 3. Application components will include:

-1. Project Description (recommended maximum 2 pages): Please upload a detailed project description.
-This document should be developed in cooperation with the proposed supervisor.
-Provide a title and summary of the research project in which the student will be involved.
+2. Project Proposal (recommended maximum 2 pages): This document should be developed in cooperation with the proposed supervisor.
+Include a project title and provide summary of the research project that highlights how the student will be involved.
 Be sure to describe the role of the student in the proposed project with respect to the skills they will gain and the expected outcomes.
 Explain how the project relates to the following Priority Areas, if applicable:

 • Digital or Data-Driven Health Research